dailyemerald/gameday-landing-page/readme.md

-# The landing page for Ducks GameDay, the @DailyEmerald's Oregon Football app
+## The landing page for Ducks GameDay, the @DailyEmerald's Oregon Football app

+More details to come!

 Live at http://gameday.dailyemerald.com